 Buying a home has never been more expensive, but if you can find one you can afford, there’s some good news after you move in: You might be able to take advantage of the mortgage interest deduction to lower your tax bill.

-IRS rules regarding the mortgage interest deduction can be complicated and confusing, however.
-Here’s more about what interest qualifies for the deduction and how you can benefit if you’re eligible.
+IRS rules regarding the mortgage interest deduction can be very complicated, however.
+As you look ahead to tax season, here’s a guide to help you understand what interest qualifies for the deduction and how you can benefit if you’re eligible.

 What is the mortgage interest deduction?

 If you have a home loan, the mortgage interest deduction might allow you to reduce your taxable income by the amount of interest paid on the loan during the year, along with some other expenses such as mortgage insurance premiums and points.

 The deduction applies only to the interest on your mortgage, not the principal, and to claim it, you need to itemize your deductions.
 You can use Bankrate’s mortgage interest deduction calculator to get an estimate of the type of savings you can expect when you file your taxes.

 The mortgage interest deduction has been around for more than 100 years, but has changed over time.
 Different administrations have amended the rules for this perk, and former President Donald Trump’s tax reform impacted who can benefit.